How can I tell if it's hormonal acne?

 -

-Zinc : This dietary supplement is known for its anti-inflammatory properties and its regulation of sebum production .
+Zinc This dietary supplement is known for its anti-inflammatory and sebum regulating properties. sebum production.

 Mistakes to avoid